-- 9.1 The main source of the Council's capital resources has traditionally been capital receipts derived from land sales.
-This source of finance will continue for a number of years as major regeneration schemes in Addlestone and Egham are forecast to produce receipts from homes for sale as well as social housing and apartments for rent. - 9.2 The Council's overall financial position is formally reviewed at least two times per year.
+- 9.1 The main source of the Council's capital resources has traditionally been capital receipts derived from land sales. - 9.2 The Council's overall financial position is formally reviewed at least two times per year.
 Every quarter the Corporate Management Committee receives an update on projected spending for the remainder of the financial year and the likely level of available capital receipts for the following year. - 9.3 The Local Government Act 2003 introduced the Prudential Regime.
 The Prudential regime requires all local authorities to look at capital expenditure and investment plans in light of the overall organisational strategy and resources and make sure that decisions are being made with sufficient regard to the long-term financial implications and potential risks to the authority.
 The key objectives of the Prudential Code are to ensure, within a clear framework, that the capital investment plans of local authorities are affordable, prudent, sustainable and proportionate; that treasury management decisions are taken in accordance with good professional practice; and that local strategic planning, asset management planning and proper option appraisal are supported. - 9.4 The Council recognises that effective financial planning, option appraisal, risk management and governance processes are essential in achieving a prudent approach to capital expenditure, investment and debt.
 Therefore, all investment decisions (treasury and non-treasury) are taken in light of the Council's Strategic Business Plan, Medium Term Financial Strategy, this Capital Strategy and the Treasury Management Strategy. - 9.5 One important Council policy is in relation to prudential borrowing.
-The Council will only borrow to fund capital projects where a robust business case has been developed and the Prudential Indicators prove that the project is affordable.
+The Council will only borrow to fund capital projects where a robust business case has been developed and the Prudential Indicators prove that the project is affordable, prudent and proportionate.
 This will include consideration of past borrowing, maintenance requirements and planned disposals, not just in the medium term but over the life of the asset base or underlying debt.
-The Council will only borrow: - For assets which will generate sufficient income to cover the borrowing costs both interest and capital repayment - Where maturity loans have been taken out then each year the Council will set aside income to fully repay the loan when it matures via a Minimum Revenue Provision (MRP).

-9.6 Government legislation now precludes buying commercial assets purely for profit and the Treasury have amended their lending terms for the PWLB (Public Works Loans Board) to help facilitate this.
+Where maturity loans have been taken out then each year the Council will set aside income to fully repay the loan when it matures via a Minimum Revenue Provision (MRP). - 9.6 Government legislation now precludes buying commercial assets purely for profit and the Treasury have amended their lending terms for the PWLB (Public Works Loans Board) to help facilitate this.
 HM Treasury has developed guidance in consultation with CIPFA and the local government sector to help local authorities ensure that their capital plans are compliant with ongoing access to the PWLB.
 The PWLB will continue to support service spending, housing, economic regeneration, preventative action, and treasury management.
-The guidance also includes a definition of investment assets bought primarily for yield, which the PWLB will not support
+The guidance also includes a definition of investment assets bought primarily for yield, which the PWLB will not support. - 9.7 The Council's last investment property purchase was undertaken in 2020 under its former Property Investment Strategy.
+The Council's current AMS, approved by Full Council in March 2023, includes its Acquisition and Disposal Policy (Appendix 5 of the Strategy) which sets out how acquisitions will be limited in nature and are likely to be linked to schemes identified in the Corporate Business Plan, for purposes other than for direct commercial investment.
+It further includes the statement that Borrowing for purely income generation reasons has now ceased and the investment property portfolio has moved into the 'asset management' phase. - 9.8 In light of the on-going tightening of the prudential framework, coupled with the spirit and context of the Levelling Up and Regeneration Act 2023, it is proposed that the Council further formalises its intent not to purchase additional investment property by placing a moratorium on new debt-funded asset investments i.e. assets purchased primarily for yield l.